fut-infrastructure/implementation-guide/input/intro-notes/StructureDefinition-ehealth-careteam-intro.md

 Instead CareTeam is intended to be referenced from CarePlan and EpisodeOfCare.
 A CareTeam can be referenced from a single CarePlan but the typical scenario is that it is referenced by multiple CarePlan and/or EpisodeOfCare instances crossing multiple Patient instances.

+The profile is based on the native FHIR Basic resource and adds the following extensions:
+* `ehealth-useContext` The context that the content is intended to support

 ### Composition of CareTeams
 In the eHealth Infrastructure, the possibility to add CareTeam participant members other than Practitioner